-Electoral Services privacy notice
+Electoral services privacy notice

-The personal data we collect can include:
+The type of personal information we collect

 - your name and address